 The right-click menu allows you to delete an element, view it on the navigator, save it as a global element (pro version only), duplicate it and more.

-Beaver Builder’s Interface
+The Beaver Builder Interface

 To add an element, you click on the “+” button located on the upper right corner.

-We can see from the GIF above that we’ll have a pop-up editor when editing texts.
+We can see from the GIF above that we’ll have a pop-up editor when editing text.

 You can also click on a text module to edit it, which, again, brings up the pop-up text editor.

-If you don’t like this pop-up thingy, you can drag the text editor to the left or right of the screen to pin it.
+If you don’t like this pop-up window function, you can drag the text editor to the left or right of the screen to pin it.

-As you can see from above, it now has the same layout as Elementor.
+Beaver Builder now has the same layout as Elementor.
 If you prefer, you can move it to the right side by dragging and pinning it.